 Not sure where to start?
 If you are new to PrediXcan and MetaXcan, we recommend starting your analyses with the DGN-HapMap Whole Blood model or one of the various GTEx-HapMap tissue models.
-See our FAQ and the description below for more info.
+See our FAQ and README file for more info.

 PredictDB Data Repository Explorer

 |PredictDB and Covariance Files ↓||Folder||Last Modified||Size|